Laos Work Visa for Foreign Employees (LA-B2): Requirements, Process, and What Your Employer Needs to Do

 Two Starting Scenarios

-Most foreign employees reach the LA-B2 through one of two situations.
-The government process is the same in both.
-The difference is where you are when it begins.
+This guide covers two common starting situations.
+The government process is broadly the same in both.
+The difference is where you are when the employer starts the file.

 Scenario A: You Are Outside Laos With a Job Offer